fgcallari/skeres/README.md

 JVM-side data structures as appropriate.

-Parameter blocks are instead stored on the native code side, and accessed through JVM objects wrapping their containers or pointers tosaid containers.
+Parameter blocks are instead stored on the native code side, and accessed through JVM objects wrapping their containers or pointers to said containers.
 Utility classes are provided to simplify the management of this memory.
 See also [this blog post](http://blog.somelightprojections.org/2016/01/on-calling-ceres-from-scala-30-who-owns.html) for a discussion of design choices concerning memory management.